💞 Happy Mother’s Day! Celebrating our millions of moms with 30% off your All Access app subscription. Start Now >

 As you would when introducing any new food, start by offering a small quantity of rice for the first few servings.
 If there is no adverse reaction, gradually increase the serving size over future meals.

 Yes.
 Rice is an excellent source of carbohydrates to provide quick energy, and enriched white rice offers great amounts of folate and a dash of iron.
 Generally speaking, brown rice and other whole-grain varieties of rice contain more protein, vitamins, and minerals than white rice.
-Note that rice and, particularly, processed rice products like infant rice cereal can contain varying amounts of arsenic, a heavy metal the grain soaks up from polluted environments that can cause negative neurodevelopmental effects when consumed in great excess.
+Rice and processed rice products like infant rice cereal can contain varying amounts of arsenic, a heavy metal the grain soaks up from the environment in which it grows that can cause negative health effects when consumed in great excess.
 In general, you need not be concerned with baby consuming rice as one of a variety of foods in the diet.

-Store-bought rice cereals are a condensed form of rice, meaning that they can be higher in arsenic.
-When possible, choose fortified cereals that use multiple grains, including oats.
-Alternatively, consider making rice cereal from scratch at home and use a variety of rice that tends to have lower levels of arsenic, such as white basmati or white sushi rice.
-You can also serve warm cereals made with alternative grains that tend to have less arsenic, including amaranth seed, barley, bulgur (wheat), corn, farro (wheat), or millet, which have been shown to contain the lowest levels of heavy metals compared to other grains.
-Store-bought fortified infant rice cereal is a common first food in some regions, but there’s no developmental or nutritional need to start solids with baby cereal, since there are lots of age-appropriate, iron-rich first foods to help baby meet their early nutritional needs.
+If you would like to offer infant cereals, consider an iron-fortified oat or multigrain cereal.
+Infant cereals made with oats, wheat, or a combination of grains can help reduce the risk of accidental exposure to heavy metals like arsenic in rice cereal.
+You can also serve warm cereals made with alternative grains that tend to have less arsenic, including amaranth seed, barley, bulgur (wheat), corn, farro (wheat), or millet.
+Store-bought fortified infant rice cereal is a common first food in some regions, but there’s no developmental or nutritional need to start solids with infant cereal.
+There are lots of age-appropriate, iron-rich first foods to help baby meet their early nutritional needs.

 In general, we look for thin, soft multi-grain “rice” cakes or teething rusks that soften easily on contact with saliva and do not rely solely on rice as an ingredient.
 Examples include Suzie’s corn and quinoa cakes or Lundberg’s whole grain cakes.
 This information is not sponsored—we simply want to give you examples as a starting point in your research.
 Avoid rice crackers, thick puffed rice cakes, and steamed rice cakes such as mochi, all of which pose a higher choking risk.